Can You Smile in a Passport Photo?

 Why are you not allowed to smile in passport photos?

 Facial recognition systems work best with neutral expressions.
 A smile changes the proportions of your face, making it harder for automated border systems to match you to your photo.
-The rule exists to ensure accurate identification at airports and border crossings.

 What happens if I smile in my passport photo?